Mental health is one of the most overlooked areas in a person’s lifestyle.

 Don’t know where to start?
 Start by picking out a couple of brain exercises and mental productivity tips below!

 If you somehow find yourself struggling mentally, a little social activity will help.
 Meet up with friends and family and spend quality time with them.
-Go on dates, or participate in community events.
+Go on dates, take fun couple photos, or participate in community events.
 Doing this will trigger your brain to produce more serotonin and/or oxytocin, or “happy hormones”, that will make you feel better than ever.

 Break a sweat and go for a jog or bike.
 Exercising has been found to boost brain size and improve areas that are responsible for memory and learning.
 You will find yourself becoming more physically fit, and as an added bonus, your dopamine levels, or another “happy hormone”, will increase as well.